-8.5.1.1 The OWNER Command - This command allows RMD to display only those tasks that have been issued by a particular terminal.
+You can truncate these commands to their shortest unique forms.
+These setup parameters stay in effect until you alter them, even if you switch to another display page and back to the Active Task Display.
+9.5.1.1 The OWNER Command - This command allows RMD to display only those tasks that have been issued by a particular terminal.
 The default is ALL, which displays tasks issued from all terminals.

-8.5.1.2 The PRIORITY Command - The active task list may be too long to fit on one screen.
+9.5.1.2 The PRIORITY Command - The active task list may be too long to fit on one screen.
 You use the PRIORITY command to determine the highest priority tasks that you want to see.
 The default is 250, the highest possible priority.

-8.5.1.3 The RATE Command - This command allows you to determine how often RMD replots the Active Task Display.
+9.5.1.3 The RATE Command - This command allows you to determine how often RMD replots the Active Task Display.
 The default replot rate is once per second.

-8.5.1.4 The TASK Command - This command allows you to look at a specific task header.
+9.5.1.4 The TASK Command - This command allows you to look at a specific task header.
 This command is an exception because it is the only setup command that switches display pages.
 There is no default for the TASK command.
-The Task Header Display is discussed in Section 8.6.
+The Task Header Display is discussed in Section 9.6.

-8.6 THE TASK HEADER DISPLAY
+9.6 THE TASK HEADER DISPLAY